-Rural telemedicine in the United States faces unique challenges and opportunities, underscored by disparities in healthcare access between rural and urban areas.
+Rural telemedicine in the United States and globally considerably differs in quality and coverage compared to urban areas.
 As of 2022, rural regions, comprising 19.3% of the US population, struggled with fewer healthcare providers than urban areas.
 They have only 13.1 physicians per 10,000 people versus 31.2 in urban settings.
 Rural residents also report higher rates of fair or poor health.

-The rural healthcare landscape is shaped by infrastructural limitations such as inadequate broadband access, which impedes the widespread adoption of telehealth services.
 Despite these challenges, the rural population shows an increasing interest in telehealth solutions (44% of rural beneficiaries used telehealth services) driven by the need for convenient and accessible healthcare options.
+People who have tried remote consulting share positive reviews and are ready to use it again.
+Growing telemedicine adoption reduces healthcare disparities across regions and improves patient outcomes.

-Public perception of telehealth in rural areas is increasingly favorable, driven by its potential to reduce healthcare disparities and improve patient outcomes.
-However, ongoing education and advocacy efforts are essential to address concerns about privacy, technological accessibility, and telemedicine integration into routine healthcare practices.
+However, ongoing education and advocacy efforts are still necessary to address concerns about privacy, technological accessibility, and telemedicine integration into routine healthcare practices.

 Possibilities of Rural Telemedicine and How It Simplifies Lives

 Telemedicine cannot replace in-person visits entirely and doesn’t have to, however, there are many benefits of telehealth in rural areas.
-It improves access to different specialists, reduces isolation, enables remote patient monitoring, and more.
-Here are the main advantages of telehealth for both patients and medical professionals.
+It improves access to different specialists, reduces isolation, and enables remote patient monitoring.
+Here are the main advantages of telehealth for patients and healthcare providers.

 Possibilities for Patients